LAION-AI/scaling-laws-for-comparison/README.md

-# Scaling Laws for Comparison of Open Foundation Language-Vision Models and Datasets
+# Scaling Laws for Comparison of Open Foundation Language-Vision Models and Datasets  [[arXiv]](https://arxiv.org/abs/)

+*by Marianna Nezhurina, Tomer Porian, Giovanni Pucceti, Tommie Kerssies, Romain Beaumont, Mehdi Cherti, Jenia Jitsev* [[arXiv:]](https://arxiv.org/abs/)

 In this repository, we provide detailed results and code to reproduce all figures from the paper.